Colinton: History

 Originally sited within a steep-sided glen on a convenient fording point on the Water of Leith, and expanding from there, Colinton's history dates back to before the 11th century.

 Close to the Water of Leith is Colinton Parish Church, correctly called St Cuthbert's Parish Church, which was founded as the Church of Halis (Hailes) around 1095 by Elthelred, third son of Malcolm III and Queen Margaret.
 The current exterior largely dates from 1907 but the structure dates from 1650.
 The entrance is marked by a lych gate, rare in Scotland and more common in southern England.
 The cemetery (on the lower slopes to the south) contains the village war memorial.
-One unique grave within the cemetery is a Norwegian War Grave.
+One notable grave within the cemetery is that of a Norwegian soldier, Olaf Vennesland.

+The name of the village is first recorded in 1296 as Colgyntoun, meaning the farm of someone with the Celtic name "Colgan".
+By the 14th century, it had become known as Colbanestoun.
+According to the Colinton Local History Society, it was named after a "notable resident" named Colban.
+The name was eventually contracted to Colinton.

 In May 1599 an English adventurer Edmund Ashfield came to Colinton and met James VI, and in September another English visitor Henry Lee with David Foulis watched James VI hunting from the tower of the castle, then he stopped there for a meal.